ryananjasmara/the_mummy_adventure/README.md

 # The Mummy Adventure

 #### Description
 The Mummy Adventure is an adventure genre platform game that tells the journey of a mummy who is looking for his successor.
 This game was created using Game Maker Studio. **I do not have copyright in all objects and sounds in this game**.
+By the way this is the project of my game course.

 #### Story
 A mummy has awakened from his long sleep and will travel around the world to find his successor.
 (LuL)